Join millions of Canadians who have already trusted Loans Canada

 Will regular maintenance affect my property assessment?

-Regular upkeep on your home, such as repairing your roof or painting your home’s interior, will likely have no effect on your property assessment.
+Regular upkeep on your home, such as repairing your roof or painting your home’s interior, will likely not affect your property assessment.
 Only significant changes to your home, such as additions or major gut jobs, may impact your home’s assessment value.

 Will renovations to my house increase my property assessment?

-Major renovations, like finishing your basement or updating your heating system, will likely increase your property value.
+Major renovations, like finishing your basement, adding a deck, or updating your heating system, will likely increase your property value.

 How much are property taxes?